najlaauni/UniversityLife/SECR1013 - Digital Logic/Lab 2 :  Combinational Digital Circuit Design Simulation Using Deeds Simulator/README.md

 # 🔧 Lab 2 — Combinational Digital Circuit Design Simulation Using Deeds Simulator
 **Date:** 8 December 2025 until 22 December 2025

 ---

+This lab, titled "Lab 2: Combinational Digital Circuit Design Simulation Using Deeds Simulator," focuses on the design, simplification, and simulation of combinatorial logic circuits within the Digital Logic course (SCSR1013/SECR1013).

+Objectives
+The primary goals of the lab are to:

+Expose students to creating digital logic circuits, generating truth tables, and producing timing diagrams using the Deeds Simulator.

+Provide experience with the full design cycle of a combinatorial circuit, from problem description to final simulation.

+Key Components
+The lab is divided into two main experimental parts:

+1. Circuit Analysis (Part 1)

+Students are given a specific logic circuit and must derive its initial Boolean expressions.

+These expressions are simplified into Sum of Product (SOP) and Product of Sum (POS) forms using De Morgan’s Theorem and other logic rules.

+Students then verify their manual work by simulating the circuit in Deeds to generate truth tables and timing waveforms.

+2. Combinational Circuit Design (Part 2)

+This section involves a practical design problem: creating a logic circuit to control an LRT coach door (OPEN and ALARM signals) based on the coach's status and its arrival at specific stations (S1, S2, or S3).

+Design Process:

+Defining input/output relations and constructing a truth table.

+Using Karnaugh Maps (K-Maps) to find optimized SOP equations.

+Implementing the design in Deeds Simulator.

+Converting the initial circuit into a design using only NAND gates, demonstrating their status as "Universal Gates".

+Tools Used

+Deeds Simulator (d-DcS): A graphical schematic editor used for building, animating, and analyzing digital networks.
+It allows for both interactive "animation" of inputs and timing-mode simulations to observe signal sequences over time.

+---

 ## 📌 Overview
-The lab session presented the fundamental principles of combinational logic circuits.
-Besides, it was mainly about the practical aspect of working with wiring, breadboarding, and using real hardware testing to verify the behaviors of the logic gates.
-The main objective of this laboratory was to construct basic logic circuits and then check their behavior using switches and LEDs in order to confirm their truth tables.
+The lab session presented the fundamental principles of combinational logic circuit design, simplification, and optimization using Boolean algebra and K-maps.
+Besides, it was mainly about the practical aspect of using the Deeds Simulator to construct digital networks, generate timing diagrams, and verify logic behaviors through software-based simulation and universal gate implementation.

-We used several IC logic gates such as:
-- 7408 — AND Gate<br>
-- 7404 — NOT Gate (Inverter)<br>
-- 7432 — OR Gate<br>

 ---

 ## 🎯 Objectives
 The objectives of this lab session are to:
 - expose student with producing digital logic circuit, generating truth table and Timing Diagram with Deeds Simulator.
 - expose student with a complete cycle process of a combinatorial circuit design and simulate with Deeds Simulator.

 ---